 The winning films will be announced at the awards ceremony held during the annual film festival.

-Winner in the narrative feature and short, documentary feature and short, animation, experimental and Mississippi short and feature, New Media, LGBT, music documentary and Mississippi music video will receive The Spirit of the Hoka, a beautiful statuette created by renowned sculptor Bill Beckwith in the likeness of the Chickasaw Princess Hoka in 1835.
+Winner in the narrative feature and short, documentary feature and short, animation, experimental and Mississippi short and feature, LGBT, music documentary and Mississippi music video will receive our Hoka award.

 Other awards include Best Editing, Lisa Blount Memorial Award for Acting, Hoka Award for Achievement in Film and the Alice Guy-Blaché Filmmaker Award which receives a $1,000 cash prize from the Louis M. Rabinowitz Foundation.
 The new Pat Rasberry Emerging Mississippi Filmmaker award also comes with a cash prize courtesy of Dr. Eric Springman and Kat Phillips of Kat Scratch Films LLC.

 Programmer awards are only eligible to attending filmmakers.
 Juried and audience awards are open whether attending or not.